 Water can help flush toxins from the bladder and urinary tract

 Strengthen with Nutrition

-Ingredients like cranberry and D-Mannose are highly effective in improving urinary health in cats as it marginalizes pathogenic bacteria attachment.
-Also, probiotic can fortify the immune system.
+Ingredients like cranberry and D-Mannose (as in Utrin®) are highly effective in improving urinary health in cats as it marginalizes pathogenic bacteria attachment.
+Also, probiotics can fortify the immune system (see Probiotic Miracle®).